Become a Horticulture Specialist: Career Roadmap

 Step 1: Earn a Certificate or Degree

-Employers prefer some level of formal instruction, which may be a certificate, an associate's degree or a bachelor's degree.
+Potential employers usually prefer some level of formal instruction, which may be completion of a certificate, an associate's degree or a bachelor's degree program.
 In a certificate program, students take introductory courses in botany, plant identification and garden ecology.
-Students who choose an associate's degree take general education courses in math and English in addition to horticulture certificate courses.
-In a bachelor's degree program, students have a chance to take more coursework in horticulture, including additional coursework in chemistry and botany.
+Students who choose an associate's degree program take general education courses in math and English and horticulture certificate courses.
+In a bachelor's degree program, students have a chance to take more coursework in horticulture, as well as chemistry and botany.

 - Complete an internship.
 Even with a degree, employers may require that candidates have experience.
 Some programs require an internship, while others may not.
-An internship will provide horticulturalists with hands-on experience.
+An internship will provide horticulturalists in training with hands-on experience.

 Step 2: Gain Experience